 The physical size and weight of the Canon 4000D and the Canon 500D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 4000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 500D is somewhat smaller (4 percent) than the Canon 4000D.
 However, the 500D is markedly heavier (19 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the 500D are weather-sealed.